-Consumers have put a great deal of trust into product manufacturers.
-These manufacturers give consumers the various products they use daily–medicines, car parts, cosmetics, and food being some of the top categories.
-So, when products get recalled, consumer trust is called into question.
+Consumers have put a great deal of trust into manufacturers, using thousands upon thousand of products daily, with medicines, car parts, cosmetics, and food being some of the top categories.
+When these important products get recalled, consumer trust slips and a brand's future is called into question.

 Manufacturers need to do everything they can to foster the trust they are given, and take the necessary steps to keep it.
 One way to do that is by implementing Good Manufacturing Practices (GMP).

 What Are Good Manufacturing Practices?

 Good Manufacturing Practices (GMP) is a system that ensures that the goods produced by various manufacturing facilities are consistently produced and controlled according to specified quality standards.
 There are GMP systems for everything from cosmetics to pharmaceutical products to, of course, food.

 GMP looks at every aspect of the manufacturing process to guard against potential risks that can prove detrimental to products and consumers, including cross-contamination, mislabeling, and adulteration.

 The FDA regulates the Current Good Manufacturing Practices (CGMP), and therefore requires companies to abide by their specified guidelines.
 They are considered "current" because, as new information is discovered, the Good Manufacturing Practices released by the government will change to reflect the new findings.

 These practices are made to be flexible so that companies can adjust them (within reason) to fit their specific needs, while still meeting specific guidelines.